The HyperTexts

 I will bear them your love on my last parting breath.

 I think that qualifies as a good poem.
-Jefferson was a lover and student of poetry and when the time came to declare why Americans had the right to throw off the shackles of the British monarchy and its feudalistic colonial system, he summoned up a ringing anthem which continues to reverberate around the globe, to this day.
+Jefferson was a lover and student of poetry, so when the time came to declare why Americans had the right to throw off the shackles of the British monarchy and its feudalistic colonial system, he summoned up a ringing anthem which continues to reverberate around the globe.

 William Blake